Frequently asked questions

 • Yes, as of January 25, 2023, all New York notaries must keep a detailed record book (notary journal) for all notarial acts, and these records must be kept for at least 10 years.

-• Yes, we appreciate if you schedule your appointment at least 24 hours before your desired time.
-However, we will do everything in our power to accommodate your need for more immediate appointments.
+• We appreciate it if you can schedule your appointment at least 24 hours before your desired time.
+However, we will do everything in our power to accommodate your need for more immediate appointments if our Notaries are available.

 • Certificate of Citizenship